If you are unable to upgrade your browser, please see our Technical FAQ page to get tips on how to improve your user

 In May 2017, Make Fashion Circular was originally launched as the Circular Fibres Initiative, at the Copenhagen Fashion Summit.
 The initiative brings together leaders from across the fashion industry, including brands, cities, philanthropists, NGOs, and innovators.
 Its aim is to stimulate the level of collaboration and innovation necessary to create a new textiles economy, aligned with the principles of the circular economy.

 One year later, at the 2018 Copenhagen Fashion Summit, the Circular Fibres Initiative entered its second phase: Make Fashion Circular.
 To thrive, and not just survive, the fashion industry needs to radically redesign its operating model.
 By transitioning to a circular system, where we keep safe materials in use, the industry can unlock an enormous economic opportunity.

 To really Make Fashion Circular, businesses, governments, innovators, and citizens need to join forces.
-Make Fashion Circular brings together industry leaders including Burberry, Gap Inc., H&M Group, HSBC, NIKE Inc., and Stella McCartney as Core Partners.
-Make Fashion Circular has been made possible by C&A Foundation, Walmart Foundation and the MAVA Foundation.
+Make Fashion Circular brings together industry leaders including Burberry, Gap Inc., H&M Group, HSBC, PVH and Stella McCartney as Core Partners.
+Make Fashion Circular has been made possible by C&A Foundation, MAVA Foundation and players of People's Postcode Lottery.

 To get in touch with the team, please contact: email@example.com